Level of Study

 Objectives and Content

-- report the main ideas, theories, methods and results of a selected theme or research topic in meteorology
+- has detailed knowledge of the main ideas, theories, methods, and results of a selected theme or research topic in meteorology

-- recover, evaluate, and critically discuss relevant literature
+- is able to evaluate and critically discuss relevant literature

-- present the essence and current discourse of the selected meteorological topic in written and oral form
+- is able to present the essence and current discourse of the selected meteorological topic in written and oral form

 Required Previous Knowledge

 Bachelor in meteorology and oceanography, Bachelor's degree in Climate, Atmosphere and Ocean Physics or equivalent programs.